shoppad/mesa-templates/shopify/order/add-destination-forecast-to-order-notes/README.md

 # Add Destination Forecast To Notes
-Add destination forecast to Shopify notes when order is created with OpenWeatherMap.
+Add destination forecast to Shopify notes when order is created with Dark Sky.

 ---

 ## Setup

-1. Create a [free OpenWeatherMap Account](https://home.openweathermap.org/users/sign_up/appid) and obtain an [API Key (APPID)](https://openweathermap.org/appid).
+1. Create an [Dark Sky Account](https://darksky.net/dev/register) and obtain an [API Key](https://darksky.net/dev/account).
-2. Paste your API Key (APPID) in the value field for the `openweathermap-key` [Mesa Secret](https://www.getmesa.com/go/secrets)
+2. Paste your API Key (APPID) in the value field for the `darksky-key` Secret.